 Step 4 - Evaluation process

-Once the implementation period is over, the microfinance institution may decide to go for the step evaluation.
-If so, it submits the self-assessment and progress report to MFR, which performs a Code evaluation, aimed at evaluating how well the institution complies with all relevant clauses of the Code.
+Once the implementation period is over, the microfinance institution may decide to go for the step of “evaluation”.
+In such a case, it submits the self-assessment, progress report, and a filled in Business Model Description Form to the Evaluator which performs a Code evaluation, aimed at evaluating how well the institution complies with all relevant clauses of the Code.
 Please contact firstname.lastname@example.org for questions related to the evaluation.

 Step 5 - Decision on award

 The final step of a “certification” is in the hands of the Code Steering Group.
-The Code Steering Group is chaired by the European Commission and is composed of voting members who represent the European Commission and the industry, as well as non-voting members, who represent the service providers involved in the programme.
+The Code Steering Group is chaired by the European Commission and is composed of voting members who represent the European Commission and the industry, as well as non-voting members, who represent the European Investment Fund, European Investment Bank and the service providers involved in the programme.

-Institutions that comply with at least 80% of the weighted total of the clauses (the global marking) and with all priority clauses will in principle be certified as Code Compliant for 4 years (3 years when the certification was based on the old version of the Code).
+Institutions that comply with at least 80% of the weighted total of the clauses (the global marking) and with all priority clauses will in principle be certified as Code compliant for 4 years, with a requirement to report on progress in the middle of the award period.

 Once ready, the microfinance institution submits evidence of the changes for a review by the evaluator, who in turn informs the Code Steering Group whether or not the changes are sufficient to achieve compliance with the Code.

 List of awarded institutions